Quickstart

 Verify the device is online

 First boot completes in about 60 seconds.
-Watch the front-panel LEDs to confirm power, network, and cloud reachability.
-Full provisioning over LTE can take up to 3 minutes.
+Watch the front-panel LEDs to confirm power, network, and cloud reachability before opening the remote terminal.
+The full LED legend below covers the four states you'll see during provisioning; full provisioning over LTE alone can take up to 3 minutes.

 ALPON X4 front-panel LEDs after first boot, with Power white and Status green